zst199394/Web_accesibility_website/README.md

 Web accessibility is an increasingly important consideration for businesses.
 It ensures that people with disabilities can access a website using assistive technologies such as video captions, screen readers, and braille keyboards.
 Making a website accessible is also good for business for many reasons, one of them being that accessible sites are better positioned in search engines like Google.
 It also helps companies avoid litigation that can occur when people with disabilities cannot access their website.

 ## HTML
+Hypertext Markup Language is the standard markup language for documents designed to be displayed in a web browser.
+It can be assisted by technologies such as Cascading Style Sheets and scripting languages such as JavaScript.
 ## CSS

 ## What did i improve ?
 1. Change all the div tags in index.html to semantic HTML elements (article,main,section,aside,footer)